David00/rpi-power-monitor/rpi_power_monitor/plugins/mqtt_v2/README.md

     max_publish_seconds

-Define this value to force a publish of the refreshed and most up to date values of all measurements regardless of they changed of not.
+Define this value to force a publish of the refreshed and most up to date values of all measurements regardless of if they changed of not.

     refresh_rate